enthusapp/enthusapp.github.io/_posts/2018-10-22-FFMPEG-StreamingGuide.md

 # Streaming

 FFmpeg can basically stream through one of two ways:  It either streams to a some "other server", which re-streams for it to multiple clients, or it can stream via UDP/TCP directly to some single destination receiver, or alternatively directly to a multicast destination.
-Theoretically you might be able to send to multiple receivers via [[multiple outputs|Creating Multiple Outputs]] but there is no built-in full blown server.
+Theoretically you might be able to send to multiple receivers via [https://trac.ffmpeg.org/wiki/StreamingGuide](Creating Multiple Outputs) but there is no built-in full blown server.

-Servers which can receive from FFmpeg (to restream to multiple clients) include [[Streaming media with ffserver|ffserver]] (linux only, though with cygwin it might work on windows), or [http://en.wikipedia.org/wiki/Wowza_Media_Server Wowza Media Server], or [http://en.wikipedia.org/wiki/Adobe_Flash_Media_Server Flash Media Server], Red5, or [https://en.wikipedia.org/wiki/List_of_streaming_media_systems#Servers various others].
-Even [http://en.wikipedia.org/wiki/VLC_media_player VLC] can pick up the stream from ffmpeg, then redistribute it, acting as a server.
-Since FFmpeg is at times more efficient than VLC at doing the raw encoding, this can be a useful option compared to doing both transcoding and streaming in VLC. [https://www.vultr.com/docs/setup-nginx-on-ubuntu-to-stream-live-hls-video Nginx] also has an rtmp redistribution plugin, as does [http://h264.code-shop.com/trac/wiki apache etc.] and there is probably more out there for apache, etc..
+Servers which can receive from FFmpeg (to restream to multiple clients) include [https://trac.ffmpeg.org/wiki/Streaming%20media%20with%20ffserver](ffserver) (linux only, though with cygwin it might work on windows), or [http://en.wikipedia.org/wiki/Wowza_Media_Server](Wowza Media Server), or [http://en.wikipedia.org/wiki/Adobe_Flash_Media_Server](Flash Media Server), Red5, or [https://en.wikipedia.org/wiki/List_of_streaming_media_systems#Servers](various others).
+Even [http://en.wikipedia.org/wiki/VLC_media_player](VLC) can pick up the stream from ffmpeg, then redistribute it, acting as a server.
+Since FFmpeg is at times more efficient than VLC at doing the raw encoding, this can be a useful option compared to doing both transcoding and streaming in VLC. [https://www.vultr.com/docs/setup-nginx-on-ubuntu-to-stream-live-hls-video](Nginx) also has an rtmp redistribution plugin, as does [http://h264.code-shop.com/trac/wiki](apache etc.) and there is probably more out there for apache, etc..
 You can also live stream to online redistribution servers like own3d.tv or justin.tv (for instance streaming your desktop).
-Also any [http://www.flashrealtime.com/list-of-available-rtmp-servers/ rtmp server] will most likely work to receive streams from FFmpeg (these typically require you to setup a running instance on a server).
+Also any [http://www.flashrealtime.com/list-of-available-rtmp-servers/](rtmp server) will most likely work to receive streams from FFmpeg (these typically require you to setup a running instance on a server).

 ## The -re flag